 Standard Referenced Grading K-5

 The Natrona County School District is committed to providing an exceptional learning environment for all students.
-Starting in September 2021, the Natrona County School District is moving to standards-referenced grading and reporting for all K-5 students.
+This academic year, the Natrona County School District has transitioned to standards-referenced grading and reporting for all K-5 students.
 These reports will be available to parents and students via Infinite Campus - Parent Portal.

 Standards-Referenced Grading (SRG) establishes district-wide consistent grading practices based on the achievement of what students should know and are able to do at each grade level.
 These standards are aligned to Wyoming Content Standards.